Back to Funding

 Learning

 Creative practices offer unique opportunities for learning.
-Deep assumptions and worldviews can be questioned through creative practice; and new ways of seeing, being and doing can be learned.
+Deep assumptions and worldviews can be questioned through creative practice; and new ways of seeing, being and doing can be learnt.

 Read more